 Commission of Assembly

 The Commission of Assembly is formed from around one-tenth of the Commissioners who attended a General Assembly.
-It can take decisions in place of the General Assembly in certain situations.
+During the following year it can take decisions in place of the General Assembly in certain situations.

-Details of the Commission's meetings and the decisions taken can be found below.
+Details and decisions of the meetings of previous Commissions of Assembly and a Minute of the meeting on 30 November can be found below.

 Read the full Legal Questions report and deliverance

 You can download the full Legal Questions report and deliverance as a PDF file.

 With the 2020 General Assembly being postponed, the membership of the current Commission continue in their appointments until another General Assembly is held to appoint a new Commission.

 The Rev Dr George J Whyte, Principal Clerk, said:

 “There are some decisions which would normally be taken by a General Assembly and which need to be taken at this time, rather than wait until the next Assembly in 2021.
 We have characterised those decisions as “straightforward, time-critical and non-controversial”.
 Papers have therefore been sent out to members of the Commission of Assembly asking them to approve certain items of business.